Julius-Scriba/Distributed-Diagnostic-Update-Framework/README.md

 Operators can log out via the header button which clears the stored key.
 The **Agents** page retrieves data from `/admin/agents` and shows the online state.
 A colored badge marks its stability as **Stable**, **Warning**, **Degraded** or **Offline** depending on the last heartbeat.
+Clicking an entry opens `/agents/:uuid` with detailed information and a quick command dialog.
 The **Commands** page lets an operator view the queued commands for a selected agent and submit new entries via `/admin/command/<uuid>`.
 The **Logs** page zeigt gespeicherte Recon- und Überwachungsdaten über `/admin/logs/<uuid>`.
 Die **Settings** Seite ruft